IWBAACTWITOS Chapter 9

 "We're supposed to eat dinner together today, so you can't go home right now."

-At the words that I couldn't go home, I finally shook off Ash's hand.
-I knew very well that I couldn't go home.
-Because I had died holding my brother's hand.
+At the words that I couldn't go home, I finally shook off Asher's hand.
+I knew perfectly well that I couldn't go home.
+Because I'd died while holding my brother's hand.

-But hearing those words, I couldn't bear it anymore.
-I knew it wasn't something to get angry at Ash about, but I had to shout at someone, anyone.
+But hearing those words made it impossible to bear.
+I knew perfectly well it wasn't something to get angry at Asher about, but I had to shout at someone, anyone.

 "Tilly."

-I swung the rabbit doll I was holding at Ash.
-Although it was just a doll, when I hit him randomly, Ash was startled and crouched down.
-The startled maid tried to stop me, and I dropped the doll I was holding to the floor.
+I swung the rabbit doll I was holding at Asher.
+Though it was just a doll, when I hit him wildly, Asher flinched in surprise.
+The startled maid stopped me, and I dropped the doll I was holding to the floor.

-I knew I was taking out my anger on an innocent child who knew nothing, but I could only think of my sadness and pain.
-I sat down right there and cried out loud.
+I knew I was taking out my anger on an innocent child who knew nothing, but I could only think about my own sadness and pain.
+I sank down right there and cried out loud.

-I had endured well until now, but to realize that this wasn't where I belonged just because of some coffee beans.
-It was too unfair, way too unfair.
-I would have rather been born as one of the countless romance novel villainess characters I had read, or even as an extra.
+I'd endured well until now, but to realize from mere coffee beans that this wasn't where I belonged.
+It was so unfair, too unfair.
+I should've at least been born as a villainess from the countless romance novels I'd read, or as an extra.

-Why did I have to be born as a character from the novel I wrote, and a character that didn't even exist at that?
-No matter how much I tried to attach myself to this place, in the end, I could only think that it was all just something I had created.
+Why was I born as a character who didn't even exist, in the novel I'd written, of all things?
+No matter how much I tried to attach affection to this place, in the end I could only think that everything was merely what I'd created.

-The terror I felt at the moment of death, the sadness I had endured until now, and the despair that I couldn't return home strangled me.
-As I struggled to breathe, I desperately called for someone.
+The terror I'd felt at the moment of death, the sadness I'd endured until now, and the despair that I couldn't return home strangled my throat.
+When my breath caught painfully, I desperately called for someone.

-Maybe I was just dreaming after all—I kept having only that thought.
-I had left everything there.
+Maybe I was just dreaming after all—that thought kept coming, only that thought.
+I'd left everything there.
 Literally everything.

 My dreams, my friends, my boyfriend, my family.
-Everything, everything that was me as a human being.
+Everything.
+All of me as a human being.

-I wanted to open my eyes and be in a hospital, and hear my mom crying and calling me an ungrateful daughter who almost died before her parents.
-Even if that wasn't possible, even if it was impossible.
+I wanted to open my eyes to find myself in a hospital, to hear my mom cursing me out through tears for being an unfilial wretch who almost died before her parents.
+Even if not that, even if that was impossible.

-Just once, really just once would be fine, so I wanted to see my mom.
+Just once, really just once would be fine—I wanted to see my mom.